 On this occasion, I used Sainsburys gluten free self-raising flour to make the chocolate sponge.
 I like to try out various gluten free flours, but this is one of my current favourites and is very easy to get hold of in the UK.

-200g (7oz) Lurpak spreadable butter – full fat variety
+200g (7oz) Lurpak spreadable butter (full fat variety) or softened block butter

 175g (6oz) gluten free self-raising flour or mix (if you are using gf mix rather than SR flour I would recommend you add a teaspoon of gf baking powder)